 A History Dating Back to World War II

 The Air-King lacks any specific features or complications that make it specially tailored to one type of sport or environment; however, this minimalist collection of watches has become a cult favorite among purists due to its simple time-only display and clean, all-stainless steel construction.

 After hearing stories of World War II British pilots discarding their standard-issued field watches in favor of personally purchased, Oyster Perpetual timepieces, Rolex co-founder, Hans Wilsdorf decided to release a series of aviation-themed watches, intended to honor the brave RAF pilots who flew in the Battle of Britain.

 Among these aviation-themed watches was the Air-King, which made its first official appearance in 1945 with the reference 4925.
-Several references followed as Rolex continued to refine the design; however in 1958, Rolex released a new version of the Air-King that would be known as the reference 5500.
+Several references followed as Rolex continued to refine the design; however, in 1957 (officially lunched in 1958), Rolex released a new version of the Air-King that would be known as the reference 5500.

 Inside the Rolex Air-King Ref.
 5500

 Reference 5500 Air-King watches were fitted with both caliber 1520 and 1530 movements – a discrepancy that ultimately came down to the market in which the specific watch was originally sold.
 Due to the difference in movements, Air-King watches that were fitted with the caliber 1530 were often branded with “Super Precision” on the dial, while those with the caliber 1520 generally received the “Precision” branding – however, this rule is certainly not consistent for all reference 5500 watches.